jewettaij/superpose3d_cpp/README.md

 "A Note on the Rotational Superposition Problem",
  Acta Cryst.
 A44, pp. 211-216.

-### Scale transformations
+### Scale transformations <-- NOT WORKING (2022-3-07)

-This version has been augmented slightly to support scale transformations.
+***Note: The scale transformation feature described below [does not work](https://github.com/jewettaij/superpose3d/issues/3).
+Please ignore the next paragraph. -Andrew 2022-3-07.***
+~~This version has been augmented slightly to support scale transformations.
 (I.E. multiplication by scalars.
-This can be useful for the registration of two different annotated volumetric 3-D images of the same object taken at different magnifications.)
+This can be useful for the registration of two different annotated volumetric 3-D images of the same object taken at different magnifications.)~~

-Note that if you enable scale transformations, you should be wary if the function returns a negative **c** value.
+~~Note that if you enable scale transformations (i.e. if *allow_rescale=True*), you should be wary if the function returns a negative **c** value.
 Negative **c** values correspond to inversions (reflections).
-For this reason, if you are using this function to compare the conformations of molecules, you should probably set the fourth argument to *false*.
-This will prevent matching a molecule with its stereoenantiomer.
+For this reason, if you are using this function to compare the conformations of molecules, you should probably set *allow_rescale=False*.
+This will prevent matching a molecule with its stereoenantiomer.~~

 ### Rotation angles, axes, and quaternions